Research Interests

 around the target, and using the sorted sharp image to generate camera trajectories with COLMAP,

-and feeding them into a modified Instatnt-NGP (optimized MLP and encoding) for high-fidelity 3D reconstruction.
+and feeding them into a modified Instant-NGP (optimized MLP and encoding) for high-fidelity 3D reconstruction.

 |